 The Sit and Sew group meets on the 2nd Tuesday of each month, 10:00am-2:00pm, atPlano Sewing Center

 Our Saturday Sewing group meets on the 3rd Saturday of each month, 10:00am-2:00pm, atBest Little Retreat Center in Texas

-If you would like to make something to donate to one of the agencies that we support, we have instructions for making several items that are given to the Plano Children's Medical Clinic in downtown Plano or to the School-Age Parent Program of PISD.
+If you would like to make something to donate to one of the agencies that we support, we have instructions for making several items.
+Check out the links below.

 The Quilters Guild of Plano donates quilts and other items to the following organizations in Collin County:

 The Samaritan Inn provides a no-cost, safe and clean place to live.
 Living areas for men, women and families are separate.
 Amenities include a dining room, playroom, computer lab, classrooms, a chapel, a fully-equipped playground and a kennel for residents' pets.
 We donate quilts sized 40” x 60” or larger along with pillow cases.
 See more about this organization at thesamaritaninn.org